quadur/foundryvtt-brinkwood/README.md

 This a barebones implementation of Brinkwood its still heavily based on megastrukturs Blades in The Dark and has *waaay* too much leftover/unused logic.
 Be warned, this is not stable and is susceptible to massive overhauls, I will try to implement all changes in a non-game-breaking manner but YOU HAVE BEEN WARNED.

+### v0.5.3
+- Tooltips changed to the "proper" foundry format, all of the actions (char & Mask), exp triggers and other char traits should have a proper tooltip right now.
+- Rolls have been prtialy refactored and Essence roll (for doning of the Mask) is now possible form the Mask sheet using the players assigned character oath Score.
+- Other fixes: spelling mistakes, missing langs etc.

 ### v0.5.2
 - Fixed clock actors
 - Added selectable Pacts to the PC sheet